I’ll never forget learning about Joseph Smith in my 11th-grade American History class.

 Rumor #1: Joseph Smith Forced Women to Marry Him

 Many people love to imply (or even outrightly state) that Joseph coerced women into marrying him.
 However, historical documents show otherwise.
-Brian Hales, writer of seven books on polygamy within the LDS faith, wrote:
+Brian Hales, author of seven books on polygamy within the LDS faith, wrote:

 “Some writers affirm that Joseph Smith put pressure on women to marry him.
 They portray him almost as a predator gallivanting about Nauvoo seeking new wives, even marrying other men’s spouses.
 While it makes for an entertaining storyline, it does not square with the historical record.
 One of Joseph’s plural wives, Lucy Walker, remembered the Prophet’s counsel: ‘A woman would have her choice, this was a privilege that could not be denied her.’
 The Prophet taught that eternal marriage was necessary for exaltation and encouraged all those he taught to comply, but he always respected their agency and choices in the matter.“